 Although no two Executive Coaching projects are precisely alike, the process we use has common phases:

-Adult career planning
+- Adult career planning

-Achieving greater “Life-Work” balance
+- Achieving greater “Life-Work” balance

-We agree on field implementation assignments for the client to complete between coaching sessions.
-These can range from practicing new skills to maintaining a log to identify when various issues might surface.
+We typically agree on “homework assignments” for the client to complete between coaching sessions.
+They can range from practicing new skills to maintaining a journal to identify when various issues might surface.